Culinary perspective more important than ever

-87% of readers have adapted a recipe or menu idea from Plate for their own menus.
+87% modify or adapt recipes from Plate for their own menus.

 Source: Readex Research

 Plate takes food further with in-depth coverage of

 Every issue of Plate is a “special issue” devoted – from cover to cover – to a single food theme or trend.
 This makes each issue a “keeper” with an extended shelf life and reference value.
 There is also an excitement and “wow factor” figured into each issue as readers discover new chefs, new ideas, and often the first substantive coverage of a new food trend.